 “I tell you that in the same way, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance.

 (a) Sinner.
 If the original language did not lack punctuation marks, the word “sinners” would be in quotation marks.
-Religious people called them sinners; Jesus called them lost sheep (Matt.
-10:6, 15:24).
+Religious people called them sinners; Jesus called them lost sheep and said that he had come to save them (Matt.
+10:6, 15:24, 18:11).

 (b) Repents.
 To repent means to change your mind.
-In context, it means changing your mind about Christ and the goodness of God (Rom.
+In context, it means changing your mind about the goodness of God and joining the party (Rom.
 2:4).
 See entry for Repentance.

 “In the same way, I tell you, there is joy in the presence of the angels of God over one sinner who repents.”

 (a) Sinner; see entry for Luke 15:7.